All Products

 • Use different projects or databases within the same cloud service instance.

-• In standard mode, if the development and production environments are bound to different data sources, running a node in the development environment does not affect the production environment.
-To run a node in the production environment, first deploy the node to the Operation Center and then execute it.
+When the development and production environments are bound to different data sources, running a node in the development environment does not affect the production environment.
+To run a node in the production environment, first deploy the node to the Operation Center, then run it.

 Basic mode